cselab/PyMLMC/README.md

 If you are using this code (modified or unmodified), please cite:
 J. Šukys, U. Rasthofer, F. Wermelinger, P. Hadjidoukas, P.Koumoutsakos.
-Uncertainty quantification in multi-phase cloud cavitation collapse flows using optimal control variate multi-level Monte Carlo sampling.
+"Uncertainty quantification in multi-phase cloud cavitation collapse flows using optimal control variate multi-level Monte Carlo sampling".
 In progress, 2016.

 ### Support ###